shawn-dsilva/shade-jekyll-theme/_posts/2019-02-14-Flashing Firmware to ARM microcontrollers and Debugging using OpenOCD.md

 Althought it is relatively easy to compile code as a part of a build system for your ARM microcontroller using GCC and Make, It is much more confusing about which toolchain to use to flash a firmware binary to your microcontroller, and debug it.
-The Segger J-Link seems to be the preferred product, as it is a hardware programmer( i.e flasher/burner ) that is vendor-independent and also serves as a debugger, It is also Linux compatible, which adds to its popularity, altough it is expensive( the base model starts at $200 ), and the cheaper J-Link EDU lines come with restrictions.
+The Segger J-Link seems to be the preferred product, as it is a hardware programmer( i.e flasher/burner ) that is vendor-independent i.e works with many different microcontrollers from various manufacturers and also serves as a debugger, It is also Linux compatible, which adds to its popularity, altough it is expensive( the base model starts at $200 ), and the J-Link EDU altough cheaper, are not cheap enough for those simply starting out writing firmware, also, these J-Link EDU variants come with other restrictions.
 <!--more-->

 <figure>
     <img src="https://canusb-shop.com/image/cache/data/canshop_images/Segger-JLINK-BASE-500x500.jpg">
     <figcaption>A Segger J-Link BASE </figcaption>
 </figure>
- Luckily, we have OpenOCD to the rescue,which uses the On Chip Debugger on most microcontroller boards toboth flash and debug ARM microcontrollers.However, there is sparse and scattered documentation about how to use it, which is why i have written this guide.<br>
+ Luckily, we have OpenOCD to the rescue,which uses the On Chip Debugger on most microcontroller boards to both flash and debug ARM microcontrollers.However, there is sparse and scattered documentation about how to use it, which is why i have written this guide.<br>
+ OpenOCD is a program that when installed on a Linux system can be used to connect to a Microcontroller to flash and debug it, using either purpose built debug adapter hardware like a Bus Pirate or Olimex ARM-OCD-H, or vendor supplied ICDIs like ST-Link etc, It provides a GDB server than can be connected to for debugging, and a Telnet server that can be used to pass OpenOCD commands for Flashing<br>
 **Note** : The TM4C123GXL evaluation board is being used for the purposes of this guide, but other well-known ARM microcontrollers like STM32 + attached ICDI debugger can also be used.<br>
 First, we need to download and install OpenOCD
 ```